rahmatnazali/pimage/README.md

 By modifying the algorithms like mentioned above, this script will have a tolerance regarding variety of the input image (i.e. the result will be both smooth and robust, with a trade-off in run time)

 This project was used for my Undergraduate Thesis that you can find it in [here](http://repository.its.ac.id/1801/), but please note that it was written in Indonesian.
+Now it has been re-written as paper and published at Springer that you can find it [here](https://link.springer.com/chapter/10.1007%2F978-3-030-73689-7_39), feel free to cite!

 ## Example image
 ### Original image